American Rescue Plan Act: Workforce Surveys

 September 15 – November 30, 2024

-DHS is participating in the National Core Indicators Aging and Physically Disabled (NCI-AD) State of the Workforce survey.
-This national survey is happening as a result of the pilot AD survey from 2021.
-DHS will survey agencies that provide long-term care for adults who are aging or have physical disabilities.
-The results of this survey will help us learn how to improve the quality and stability of the workforce.
+DHS participated in the NCI-AD State of the Workforce survey.
+This national survey happened as a result of the pilot AD survey from 2021.
+DHS surveyed agencies that provide long-term care for adults who are aging or have physical disabilities.
+The results of the survey will help DHS learn how to improve the quality and stability of the workforce.

-View our fact sheet or informational presentation for details about the survey, agency incentive, and timeframe.
+View the fact sheet or informational presentation for details about the survey, agency incentive, and timeframe.
+Survey results will be shared and posted here after the data has been fully analyzed.

 2021 NCI-AD State of the Workforce Pilot Survey